-Great news, of course, but we’re not the kind of business to pat ourselves on the back and stop.
-We’re always looking for ways to improve.
+Achieving IIP Gold is fantastic news, of course, but we’re not going to stop there - we’re always looking for ways to improve.

 Phil became Director, Finance on 1 January 2008.
 He qualified as a Chartered Accountant in 1996 and joined the company from KPMG’s Birmingham office in August 1999, where he worked closely with Virgin Trains.

 Phil has held various positions in the Finance team, initially having responsibility for business plans and accounts.
 He was Finance Director of West Coast before joining the Executive team.

 Graham Leech - Executive Director, Commercial

 During his time with Virgin Trains Graham has overseen national marketing campaigns, set up thetrainline.com and pioneered the complicated process of managing revenue and capacity on our trains.

 Before he joined Virgin Trains, Graham was involved in the launch of Eurostar, a role that combined his love of rail with his interest in Europe and languages.
 Graham is Chair of the Commercial Board of the Association of Train Operating Companies.

 Patrick has been Director, Human Resources, of Virgin Trains since 1999.
 He joined the HR team in 1998 to kick off a major cultural change programme.

 He has also held a number of senior regional positions with operational and commercial responsibility in the rail network.
 Patrick joined the rail industry as a graduate trainee in 1991.